 Application client on the J2EE platform runs on the client machine.
 Further, it provides a way for users to oversee and handle the tasks which need a strong and powerful User Interface.

 With the help of markup language, the UI can make it up to the application client.
-Application clients also possess GUI, which are essentially made from Abstract Window Toolkit APIs or Swing.
+Application clients also possess GUI, which is essentially made from Abstract Window Toolkit APIs or Swing.

 However, it does open a possibility to include a command-line interface.